How to Switch from GA4 to Clickport Analytics

 clickport.track('Signup', { plan: 'pro' }, { revenue: 29.00, currency: 'USD' });

-This sends a custom event with properties and optional revenue data.
-Create a matching goal in Settings > Goals to track conversion rates.
+That fires a custom event with properties and, if you want, revenue data.
+Add a matching goal in Settings > Goals and you've got conversion rates.

 GA4 equivalent: gtag('event', 'sign_up', { method: 'email' }) or a GTM custom event tag.
-GA4 requires you to register custom dimensions in the admin panel before they appear in reports.
+But GA4 makes you register custom dimensions in the admin panel before they ever show up in a report.
 Clickport doesn't.
-Properties appear automatically.
+The properties just appear.

 Pages, outbound links, and downloads